 - To contribute to digital media policy making by disseminating this new knowledge to policy makers and members of the public.

-- To create educational materials that will help young Canadians make the most of their digital media experiences, that are grounded in needs and desires identified by youth themselves, and that are responsive to programming and educational gaps identified by our partners based on their on-the-ground experience with serving young people and their families in their communities.
+- To create educational outreach materials that will: help young Canadians make the most of their digital media experiences; that are grounded in needs and desires identified by youth themselves; and that are responsive to programming; and, educational gaps identified by our partners based on their on-the-ground experience with serving young people and their families in their communities.